dsoto/WP16/outline.md

 ### Method
-- We observe the overall reported percentage of household reporting ownership of each appliance (fig or table) using survey questions
+- We observe the overall reported percentage of household reporting ownership of each appliance using survey questions
 - We report for lighting, mobile phones, television, radio, refrigerators, fans, and rice cookers
 - We then split the dataset and assign each village to an access type